imamirkhan/CS_Sales_Prediction/README.md

 - Tree-based ensemble models are more robust than linear models because of their ability to handle non-linear and temporal data effectively.
 - Temporal and lag based features improved forecasting accuracy.
 - Feature engineering and item-shop grid helped to handle seasonal trends, item and store level variations.
-- After trying out various models and hyperparameter tuning using optuna, XGBoost model emerged as top performer.
-- Regularization and Learning rate tuning in XGBoost helped to achieve balanced bias-varianace trade off.

 ## How to Run